THE STORY OF CABEL T-B RECORDING

 a recording specifically designed to be a 2 CD set), first all star "Cabel

-T-B toast" (although this was to be done in "Jumpin Back 2", since Jobe
+T-B toast" (this was also planned to be done in "Jumpin Back 2" in 1988,

-and first broadcast with mostly skits and almost no music since "Bad to
+mostly skits and almost no music since "Bad to the Boner!"
+1990!

 "cigarette light intro" and an explanation of what you are about to hear.